-Here hA is the typical CPU pointer (double ) to the matrix of interest in the CPU memory and dA is a pointer in the GPU memory (magmaDouble_ptr).
+Here hA is a CPU pointer (double ) to the matrix of interest in the CPU memory and dA is a pointer in the GPU memory (magmaDouble_ptr).
 The last argument in every clMAGMA call is an OpenCL queue, through which the computation will be streamed on the GPU (magma_queue_t).

-To abstract the user from knowing OpenCL, all OpenCL data types and main functions, such as BLAS, CPU-GPU data transfers, and memory allocations and deallocations, are redefined in terms of clMAGMA data types and functions.
-This design allows us to more easily port the MAGMA library to clMAGMA, and eventually to merge them while maintaining a single source.
-Also, the clMAGMA wrappers are often simpler than the corresponding OpenCL functions, and provide a complete set of functions for programming hybrid high-performance numerical libraries.
-Thus, not only users but application developers as well can opt to use the clMAGMA wrappers without knowing OpenCL.
+To relieve the user from knowing OpenCL, all OpenCL data types and main functions, such as BLAS, CPU-GPU data transfers, and memory allocations and deallocations, are redefined in terms of clMAGMA data types and functions.
+This design allows us to more easily port the MAGMA functionality to clMAGMA, and eventually to merge them altogether while maintaining a single source.
+Also, the clMAGMA wrappers are often simpler in syntax than the corresponding OpenCL functions, and provide a comprehensive set of functions for programming hybrid high-performance numerical libraries.
+Thus, not only the users but also the application developers can choose to use the clMAGMA wrappers without knowing OpenCL.
+While this might be detrimental from the standpoint of transparency, we cater for a user base that keeps its focus on the scientific applications and would like to keep using the familiar MAGMA interface, which in turn was largely influenced by LAPACK - the de facto industry standard for interfacing with dense linear algebra software.

 clMAGMA provides the standard four floating point arithmetic precisions - single real, double real, single complex, and double complex.
-There are routines for the so called one-sided factorizations (LU, QR, and Cholesky), two-sided factorizations (Hessenberg, bi-, and tridiagonal reductions), linear system and least squares solvers, matrix inversions, symmetric and nonsymmetric standard eigenvalue problems,

-SVD, and orthogonal transformation routines, all described in the subsections below.
+There are routines for the so called one-sided factorizations (LU, QR, and Cholesky), two-sided factorizations (Hessenberg, bi-, and tridiagonal reductions), linear system and least squares solvers, matrix inversions, symmetric and non-symmetric standard eigenvalue problems, SVD, and orthogonal transformation routines, all described in the subsections below.

 As discussed in [11], compiling OpenCL kernel from source file introduces significant amount of overhead.
-By caching the Intermediate Representation (IR) resulting from clGet-ProgramInfo to disk and loading at runtime, overhead can be effectively reduced.
+By caching the Intermediate Representation (IR) resulting from clGetProgramInfo to disk and loading at runtime, overhead can be effectively reduced.
 AMD and NVIDIA's OpenCL implementations both allow such maneuver, which is essential for the performance of clMAGMA since GPU kernels could be repeated called in different routines.
 An efficient way to handle the kernel compiling and catching is required.
 In clMAGMA, a runtime system is implemented to fulfill this task.

-The runtime system, coded in C++ as a singleton class, provides two functionalities depending on usage phases: during installation, runtime system compiles OpenCL source files into IRs and stores them to disk; during execution time, the runtime system loads IRs to memory and further builds them into platform specific executables.
-At the beginning of user level program, the runtime system compiles IR loaded from disk and setups mapping between the name of the OpenCL kernel and its platform specific executables through a series of hashtables.
+The runtime system, coded in C++ as a singleton class, provides two pieces of functionality depending on the usage phases: during installation, runtime system compiles OpenCL source files into IRs and stores them to disk; during execution time, the runtime system loads IRs to memory and further builds them into platform specific executables.
+At the beginning of the user level program, the runtime system compiles IR loaded from disk and setups mapping between the name of the OpenCL kernel and its platform specific executables through a series of hash-tables.
 This initialization process only executes once to avoid repeated compiling and allow reusing executables across different higher level routines.